Kid-Made Puppet for Pretend Play

 - Markers for drawing facial features

 3. Hole punch the mitten pattern first to use as a template.
+You will need an even number of holes.

 4. Place the template onto the foam mitten cutout.
 Transfer the positions of the holes to the foam mitten with a pencil or marker.
 Hole punch around both foam mitten cutouts.